salcido/discogs-enhancer/readme.md

 * Tag Sellers Based on Reputation
 * Filter Marketplace Items By Media Condition
 * Filter Marketplace Items by Country
+* Open release links on the Collection page in new tabs
-* Hide Min, Median, Max Columns
+* Hide Min, Median, Max Columns on the Collection page
 * Marketplace Highlights
 * Marketplace Release Ratings
 * Notes Counter